jaydenkieran/Turbo/readme.md

 Turbo is a Discord bot that does some weird and wacky things.
 It can function as a normal bot or a selfbot.
 With fun commands and utility commands suitable for server administrators and general users alike, Turbo is a general purpose bot designed for just about any situation.

 ## Requirements
 This bot is coded in **Python**, so that is required to run it.
-As well as that, there are some additional Python dependencies that should be installed using `pip install -U -r requirements.txt`
+As well as that, there are some additional Python dependencies that will be installed when running your platform's specific scripts.

 - `discord.py`
 - `aiohttp`
 - `colorlog`
 - `rethinkdb`
+- `beautifulsoup4`

 ## Installing
 ### Windows